voxeet/comms-sdk-desktop-getting-started/README.md

 npm install
 ```

-Open the file `src/scripts/client.js` and locate the `VoxeetSDK.initialize('customerKey', 'customerSecret');` function.
+Open the file `src/scripts/client.js` and locate the `VoxeetSDK.initializeToken` function.
-Replace the `customerKey` and `customerSecret` strings with your Consumer Key and Consumer Secret.
+Generate a client access token from the Dolby.io dashboard and insert into access_token variable.

 Run the project: